VoidMercy/EasyCTF-Writeups-2017/forensics/20xx/README.md

 ![]()

-Now we can run the dtm file ad go straight to character select.
+Now we can run the dtm file and go straight to character select.
 The cursor moves around and selects players multiple times.
 I wrote down which character and the number of times they were clicked on.
 After staring at this for a while, I tried taking the nth letter of character based on how many times they were clicked on.
 Doing this reveals our flag.

 ## Flag
 >easyctf{foxonlyfd}